 §15496.
 Group Self Insurer's Security Deposit.

 (a) Each group self insurer shall post and maintain a security deposit with the Director upon approval of its Certificate of Consent to Self Insure.
-The security deposit amount shall be in accordance with the provisions of this section, and, once a Self Insurer's Annual has been filed, no less than as determined pursuant to Labor Code Section 3701 and subsections (a)(1) through (a)(3) of this section, calculated as:
+The security deposit amount shall be in accordance with the provisions of this section, and, once a Self Insurer's Actuarial Study and Summary has been filed, no less than as determined pursuant to Labor Code Section 3701, calculated as: the undiscounted expected actuarial confidence level including each of the following components; incurred but not reported (IBNR) liabilities, Allocated loss adjustment expense (ALAE), Unallocated loss adjusted expense (ULAE) net of specific excess insurance coverage.

-(1) 135 percent of the group self insurer's estimated future liabilities for the payment of compensation for known claims, and;

-(2) An amount posted in advance for liabilities of the current year, consisting of the average annual estimated future liability over the past five (5) years reported on the Self Insurer's Annual Report, and;

-(3) An adjustment to reduce the liabilities reported on individual claims based on documentation of specific excess insurance coverage pursuant to Section 15300(e) of these regulations.
+The required deposit may be increased at the Director's discretion as set forth in Article 3 of these regulations.

 (b) Upon approval for a Certificate of Consent to Self Insure, the group self insurer, in the manner provided in subsection (e), shall post an initial security deposit in an amount no less than the greater of the following:

-(1) The statutory minimum amount pursuant to Labor Code Section 3701(b );
+(1) The statutory minimum amount pursuant to Labor Code Section 3701( c);

 (2) No less than 60% of one year ultimate losses based on the actuarial report submitted with the application for the group self insurer;